SixLabors/docs/articles/imagesharp/formatconversion.md

 - Indexed-color settings such as shared color table mode.
 - Animation settings such as background color, repeat count, frame duration, blend mode, and disposal mode.

-That is why ImageSharp's conversion story is more comprehensive than simply decoding everything to one in-memory layout and forgetting how the source was encoded.
+That is why ImageSharp's conversion model carries more information than a raw pixel buffer alone.
 For example, PNG metadata can derive palette, grayscale, RGB, or RGBA output and choose 1, 2, 4, 8, or 16-bit encoding from bridged pixel information, while GIF metadata can carry indexed color-table mode and repeat-count behavior forward when the target format supports them.
-These bridges are what make the automatic conversion APIs useful for real application workflows rather than only toy examples.
+These bridges make the automatic conversion APIs useful for real application workflows where pixel data, metadata, and target format capabilities all matter.

 ## Use Identify to Plan the Conversion